Mogford, Mudford, Mugford, Mutford

 The surname Mugford

 .
 This geographic concentration of the surname naturally begs the question of how many different Mugford family founders there might have been.
 Did it all start with just one man or were there several unrelated Mugfords of different ancient ethnic origins?
 At least one male Mugford is thought to have migrated from Devon to Newfoundland in North America as early as the late 1600s.
 Using genetic Y-DNA testing it should be possible to connect related Mugford family lines now scattered around the world, even though a genealogical connection might be difficult or impossible to prove due to missing, lost or inaccessible records.
+These ideas led to the establishment of the Mugford Surname DNA Project in July, 2008.

 By participating in this project,